Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 <break>

-- New satellite launches are of the JPSS constellation, which only have a much harder to receive C-band signal that requires much more specific hardware to receive (Since most SDRs only go up to 1.7 GHz, aka the top of L-band).
+- New satellite launches are a part of the JPSS constellation, which only includes a much harder to receive X-band signal that requires much more expensive hardware.
 No future satellite launches from NOAA are planned to include a VHF antenna.

 ---
 **METEOR-M**

-- As for their Russian counterpart, the **only** satellite currently broadcasting in VHF is **Meteor-M N2-3** (Meteor M2-3 for short) of the **Meteor-M** constellation.
+- As for their Russian counterpart, the **only** satellite currently broadcasting in VHF is **Meteor-M N2-3** (Meteor M2-3 for short), a part of the **Meteor-M** constellation.
 It was launched very recently - just in June of 2023.
-- Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that has 3 channels and a JPEG-compressed 1km/px quality.
-It also includes **ECC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if it is fairly weak.
+- Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1km/px quality.
+It also includes **ECC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <break>

-- The satellite series has been plagued with errors, failures and delays.
+- This satellite series has been plagued with errors, failures and delays.
 M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal not circularily polarized like it is supposed to be as well as making it much weaker than designed.
 M2-4 is currently set to launch 02-2024.

 ## Example processed APT and LRPT images
-> Note: The images don't have maps on them, it was added in post processing.
+> Note: The images don't have maps on them, they were added in post processing.

-![A processed APT image](./Assets/Radio/APT-Sample-image.png) *APT image received using a 5 element yagi on 02-01-2024 from NOAA 18, processed using Satdump with the `WXtoImg HVC N18` RGB composite.
-Equalized.*
+![A processed APT image](./Assets/Radio/APT-Sample-image.png) *NOAA 18 APT received on 02/01/2024 using a 5 element yagi-uda antenna.
+Processed using SatDump with the `HVC` RGB composite.
+Equalized, median blur applied.*

-![A processed LRPT image](./Assets/Radio/LRPT-Sample-image.png) *LRPT image received using a 5 element yagi on 02-01-2024 from Meteor M2-3, processed using Satdump with the `221` RGB composite.
+![A processed LRPT image](./Assets/Radio/LRPT-Sample-image.png) *Meteor M2-3 LRPT received on 02-01-2024 using a 5 element yagi-uda antenna.
+Processed using SatDump with the `221` RGB composite.
 Equalized.*

 ## Hardware needed to receive these satellites